 - If you need to surrender your pet, you MUST call to discuss making an appointment for intake.
 (476-3811).
 We do what we can to help animals stay in their homes, so if you are considering surrender due to having lost your income, we can help with food; please reach out to us.

-4. We have cancelled events (Volunteer Orientation, all Kids Camps) that would put groups of folks in close proximity.
+- We have cancelled events (Volunteer Orientation, all Kids Camps, dog day at the Pool) that would put groups of folks in close proximity.

 - We appreciate donations of Items such as cat litter, canned food, unopened bags of dry food, hot dogs, and string cheese.
 Please leave on our porch.
 We will follow our disinfection protocols to bring them into the building.